BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Additional-Effects/Quest-Holograms.md

       points on the <yellow>{place}.</yellow> place!
   location: 100;202;300;world
 ```
+!!! warning "Gradients"
+    Placeholders remain unresolved if formatting such as `gradient` or `rainbow` is used.

 Each BetonQuest variable can be displayed on a hologram in a text line.
 If you wish to refer to a variable that is *not* in the same package as the hologram, then you